 On 24th September 1966, the Government of India decided to merge these corporations and issued' India Tourism Corporation Amalgamation Order 1966' and formed a new corporation-India Tourism Development Corporation (ITDC) with an authorized capital of Rs 5 crore.
-Soon ITDC took over tourist bungalows at (Mahabalipuram, Thanjavur, Madurai and Tiruchirapalli (Tamil Naidu)
+Soon ITDC took over tourist bungalows at: (Mahabalipuram, Thnjavur, Madurai and Tiruchirapalli (Tamil Naidu)

-(ii) Bijapurand Hassan (Kapataka)
+- (ii) Bijapurand Hassan (Kapataka)

 - (iii) Khajuraho, Sanchi and Mandu (Madhya Pradesh)

 - (w) Kullu and Manali (Himachal Pradesh)

-- (v) Bodh Gaya
+- (v) Bodh gaya

 - (vi) Bhubaneshwar (Orissa)

-- (vii) Kashi Nagar (Uttar Pradesh)
+- (vii) Kashi Nagar (UttarPradesh)

 - (viii) Ghana (Rajasthan)

 Many small and big Indian hotel groups are operating in various parts of India.
 Some of them are given below.
-Apart from Indian, some international hotel chains such 'as Sheraton, Hilton, Ramada, Sofitel, Meridien, Hyatt and Mariott are either operating or planning to operate in India on a franchise basis.
-Welcome Group: It is the hotel division of ITC.
-Ltd ITC entered into the hotel business in 1975 with the opening of Hotel Chola Madras. .
-The logo represents a traditional Indian welcome in the form of 'Namaste' in an open doorway with the slogan 'Nobody gives you India as we do.'
+Apart from Indian, some international hotel chains such 'as Sheraton, Hilton, Ramada, Sofitel, Meridien, Hyatt and Mariott are either operating or planning to operate in India on franchise basis.
+Welcom Group: It is the hotel division of ITC.
+Ltd ITC entered into hotel business In 1975 with the opening of Hotel Chola Madras.
+The logo represents a traditional Indian welcome in the form of 'Namaste' in an open doorway with the slogan 'Nobody gives you India like we do.'
 The motto of Welcome Group is 'We enjoy people'.
-Welcome Groups hotels in various cities in India such as Agra Delhi, Aurangabad, Jaipur, Goa, Gwalior, etc. They also have a hotel school by the name WMI at Gurgaon.
+Welcome Grous hotels in various cities in India such as Agra Delhi, Aurangabad, Jaipur, Goa, Gwalior, etc. They also have a hotel school by the name WMI at Gurgaon.

-Key players:
+Key players

-Company Type of properties Brands Indian Hotels Luxury, mid-segment and budget Taj, Gateway, Vivanta and ITC Welcomgroup Luxury, budget and heritage hotels Ginger ITC Hotel - Luxury Collection, Welcome Hotel - Sheraton, Fortune and Welcom Heritage EIH Business hotels, leisure hotels and cruises Oberoi and Trident Carlson Luxury, business hotels, economy and cruises Radisson Hotels and Resorts, Park Plaza, Country Inns & Suites, Park Inn InterContinental Luxury, mid-segment and business hotels Inter-Continental, Crowne Plaza, Holiday Inn, Holiday Inn Express, Hotel
+Company Type of properties Brands Indian Hotels Luxury, mid-segment and budget Taj, Gateway, Vivanta and Ginger

+ITC Welcomgroup Luxury, budget and heritage hotels ITC Hotel - Luxury Collection, Welcome Hotel - Sheraton, Fortune and Welcom Heritage ЕІН Business hotels, leisure hotels and cruises Oberoi and Trident Carlson Luxury, business hotels, economy and cruises Radisson Hotels and Resorts, Park Plaza, Country Inns & Suites, Park Inn InterContinental Luxury, mid-segment and business hotels Inter Continental, Crowne Plaza, Holiday Inn, Holiday Inn Express, Hotel